Peergos/book/src/features/apps.md

 Peergos Apps are a way to extend the Peergos platform to add custom functionality

+When an app is run, its HTML5 assets are rendered in a unique sobdomain (sha256(app path)) of the peergos server.
+The subdomain is isolated from the main peergos domain in a separate OS process, and from other apps.
+The subdomain is also locked down with CSP so it cannot make any external requests which could be used to exfilrate data [0].
+Requests made by the app are intercepted in a service worker and translated to post messages which are sent to the main peergos tab.
+That is where the requests are checked for validity and permissions are enforced.
+By default, an app has no permissions and can only read its own assets.

+[0] This is currently not true until browsers implement the prefetch-src CSP directive to allow blocking DNS prefetch, and enforce connect-src CSP against webrtc.
+So only install apps from authors you trust for now.

 ## Use cases:
 1. Media Player App.
 The App should appear as a context menu item when a media file is selected on the Drive screen.